yelicoder/pluralsight-spring-aop/README.md

 * @DeclarParent

 ### Module20 @Around handle exception
+### Module21 Horrendous implementation of self-invocation aspect using Spring AOP
+### Module22 Spring AOP does not support self-invocation

 ### More
 * JoinPoint: JoinPoint is an argument for the advice.
 The advice can use JoinPoint to get the following: